clayshwanj/Terminal-Commands-/README.md

 26. git reset --hard - In addition to unstaging changes, the --hard flag tells Git to overwrite all changes in the working directory, too.
 Be sure you want to throw away your local developments before using it.
 27. git --version - check the git version.
 28. git config --global user.email'...@gmail.com'/name'Name.. - add email and name respectively.
+29. git pull upstream main - pulls the most recent commits from the main branch of the upstream to the local repo
+30. git push - pushes the pulled changes from the local repo to the remote repo.